Browndown

-Browndown is a 66.5 ha biological Site of Special Scientific Interest in Gosport in Hampshire.
+Browndown is a 66.5 ha biological Site of Special Scientific Interest (SSSI) in Gosport in Hampshire.

 This is a shingle beach owned by the Ministry of Defence, which has areas of heather, grass heath and gorse.
 There are a range of invertebrates specialising in these habitats, including 90 flies, 60 aculeata and 83 true bugs, including the rare Dalman's leatherbug.